38. Responsibilities: Researchers

 - unanticipated problems, and complaints from subjects or others; and

 - Investigation or review by the RI QI Officer, sponsor, federal agency, or other external regulatory body.

-While the research is being conducted, student investigators must insure that the PI has access to all study records including research data and specimens, IRB applications and researcher forms, consent documents, and IRB requests and decision letters.
+While the research is being conducted, student investigators must ensure that the PI has access to all study records including research data and specimens, IRB applications and researcher forms, consent documents, and IRB requests and decision letters.

 When the research concludes or a student investigator leaves the University, the complete set of study records must be stored on campus by the PI until the end of the data storage period, as approved by the IRB.